Child sacrifice: Moche culture

 The Moche of northern Peru practiced mass sacrifices of men and boys.
 Archeologists found the remains of 137 children and 3 adults, along with 200 camelids, during excavations in 2011, 2014 and 2016, beneath the sands of a 15th-century site called Huanchaquito-Las Llamas.
 This sacrifice was possibly made during the heavy rains as there was a layer of mud on top of the clean sand.

 Timoto-Cuica culture

 The Timoto-Cuicas offered human sacrifices.
-Until colonial times children sacrifice persisted secretly in Laguna de Urao (Mérida).
+Until colonial times, children sacrifice persisted secretly in Laguna de Urao (Mérida).
 It was described by the chronicler Juan de Castellanos, who cited that feasts and human sacrifices were done in honour of Icaque, an Andean prehispanic goddess.

 Ancient Near East

 R A Stewart Macalister made claims about child sacrifice in pre-Israelite Gezer.

 Tanakh

 The Tanakh mentions human sacrifice in the history of ancient Near Eastern practice.
-The king of Moab gives his firstborn son and heir as a whole burnt offering (olah, as used of the Temple sacrifice).
+During a battle against Israel, the king of Moab gives his firstborn son and heir as a whole burnt offering (olah, as used of the Temple sacrifice).
 In the book of the prophet Micah, the question is asked, 'Shall I give my firstborn for my sin, the fruit of my body for the sin of my soul?', and responded to in the phrase, 'He has shown all you people what is good.
 And what does Yahweh require of you?
 To act justly and to love mercy and to walk humbly with your God.'
 The Tanakh also implies that the Ammonites offered child sacrifices to Moloch.